omnimanwani/Lab4_Que3/README.md

 ```
 ## Results

-The Bayesian Network was trained on the thyroid dataset and achieved an accuracy >85% accuracy goal.
+The Bayesian Network was trained on the thyroid dataset and achieved an accuracy 95.35% accuracy which is greater tha 85% goal.
 This demonstrates the effectiveness of the Bayesian Network for medical diagnosis in this context.

 ## Future Improvements